-Thanks again for your post, Rick.
+Thanks again for your feedback about Rogers internet security, Rick.
 While no anti-virus software will do the trick every time, I think it is safe to say that it is wise to do your research before committing to anything (i.e. internet security) that is so vitally important.
 Consumer Reports is, perhaps, my favourite and most trusted source of finding value in what I buy.
 They do publish reports on internet security programs.
 You can either subscribe online or go to your local library to read the reviews for free.

 More ideas about saving money and getting more with less brought to you by froogalism.com (and Rick).
-Please feel free to submit an article or review of your own.
-Here are our site policies and a page where you can contact me.
+Please feel share this post and add your own review below.
 I hope to hear from you soon.

 Which internet security products do you think are good?
 Which are not good?
 Please leave a comment below.